 Some people will move on to other programs or activities, for those who are happy staying with Feet First we have beginning, intermediate and advanced courses.

 Low Impact Martial Arts

 Low impact martial arts is for the “wisdom warrior”, people keen to train in a martial tradition but not interested in big hits or high falls: people who want to be prepared but don’t need to prove it to themselves over and over.
 This program contains all the essence of aikido (the culture, the tradition, the authentic ‘aiki’) but removes high impact activities.
+We developed this programme in conjunction with a local rehabilitation and physiotherapy practice.
 This is a great way to begin your martial arts journey later in life or if you have some physical limitation.
 It’s also a great way to continue or restart your journey if you’re starting to think regular training is a bit much.